Food Variance Report

 Location

-Select the location that the report is going to be run for.
+Location that the report is going to be run for.
 Only one location can be selected.

 The location selected will determine the inventory counts available in the Start Count and End Count fields.